polterguy/polterguy.github.io/endpoints/index.md

 }
 ```

-The above arguments implies the following.
+The above arguments imply the following.

 * __[id]__ - ID or name of task you want to associate your schedule with
 * __[due]__ - A date and time for when you want to execute the task.
 Mutually exclusive with the **[repeats]** argument
 * __[repeats]__ - A repetition value for the task.
 Mutually exclusive with the **[due]** argument

-To understand how the **[repetition]** works see the documentation
+To understand how the **[repeats]** works see the documentation
-for [magic.lambda.scheduler](/documentation/magic.lambda.scheduler/).
+for [magic.lambda.scheduler](/plugins/magic.lambda.scheduler/).
 This endpoint can only be invoked by a root user.

 This endpoint is not intended for you to consume in your own code.